According to a recent survey, pizza is America’s favorite food.

 Why the Right Wood Matters When Using a Pizza Oven

-Unless you’re experienced with pizza ovens, you may assume that all wood is equal.
-After all, how much of a difference can wood really make when cooking pizza?
+How much of a difference can wood really make when cooking pizza?
 Well, using the right wood matters for several reasons.

 Let’s start by hearing from Richard Blais, winner of Bravo’s Top Chef All-Stars, when he explained the importance of quality cooking wood by saying, “Firewood is an ingredient.
 Once you wrap your head around that, and understand that great cooking uses great ingredients, you’ll want to use Cutting Edge Firewood every time.”

-The quality of wood affects several important factors:
+Quality of wood affects several important factors:

 - The Flavor – if you cook with wood that is musty, then your pizza will taste musty.
 If you cook with wood that has mold or fungus, then you will cook off mold and fungus into your pizza.
 If, however, you use wood that is clean and dry, you will get nothing but the amazing wood fired taste people love in good pizzas.